 We strive to provide the best academic accommodations to all students registered with our office.
-One of our goals is providing services that allow you to take ownership of your own education and help you achieve the academic success you are capable of achieving, despite any challenges you face.
+Our goal is providing services that allow you the opportunity to take ownership of your own education and help you achieve academic success.

-Documentation should contain a description of how the condition impacts the student right now in the academic environment*
+- A description of how the condition will impact the student within the academic environment;

 Listed below are descriptions of some of the academic accommodations we provide.
 This list is not exhaustive, and you may receive other accommodations that are not listed.
-Your accommodations coordinator will work with you to determine the best accommodation(s) based on your needs.
-Please note that it is your responsibility to use the accommodations and to follow our guidelines for each accommodation (listed in italics).
+An Accommodation Coordinator will work with you to determine the best accommodation(s) based on your needs.
+Please note that it is your responsibility to use the accommodations and to follow our guidelines for each accommodation.

 Reading assignments are placed on Blackboard for later download and listening.
 These assignments may be from textbooks, newspaper articles, journals or web sites.

-You can click here or the Digital Textbook Procedure link to the left for more information.
+Read our Digital Textbook Procedure or click the link to the left for more information.

 Be sure your CART writer knows you are present in class.
 If you will be absent from class, please contact your writer first or the CART Coordinator, Katherine Vance.
 CART writers leave after 15 minutes if you are not present.
 Always be courteous to your writer and respectful of her equipment.
 Actively attend to the lecture.